Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 }
 ```
 8. Now you can edit the values of these two stylesheets to adjust the settings.
-9. Restart Joplin to apply the updates.
+9. Quit and restart Joplin to apply the updates.

 > TIPS FOR BEGINNERS: